 Similarly, all Egyptians are automatically registered to vote when they turn 18 years old.
 However, according to a 2022 report by the non-profit Borgen Project, the seemingly common-sense requirement to show a valid I.D. at the polls can suppress the female vote.
 Women in this traditionally male-dominated society are less likely than men to have an ID (as well as an education and equal pay).
 Even if they have obtained one, it is often carried by their husband—who can withhold it and thereby prevent them from voting if he so desires.

-When a country is assessed on whether women can vote, an indicator of that success is the number of women in public office, or that run for public office.
-Where few women are in public office, the rights for women to vote, and their experience at the polls, undergo higher scrutiny.
+One indicator of whether a country is effectively empowering women to vote is the number of women running for or serving in public office.
+In places where few women hold public office, the rights for women to vote—and their experience at the polls—may merit additional scrutiny.